Universal Displacements in Linear Strain-Gradient Elasticity: Linear strain gradient elasticity

 with $a_V=a_{22}-a_{12}$.
 Tensor $\boldsymbol{\mathsf{M}}_{\mathbb{SO}(3)}$ has $1$ independent component and it is of the form

 where

 Tensor $\boldsymbol{\mathsf{C}}_{\mathbb{SO}(3) \oplus \mathbb{Z}_2^c}$ corresponds to the Curie group with Hermann--Mauguin symbol $\infty\infty$ and has $2$ independent components.

 For this class, the first two universality PDEs arising from the independence of the material constants coincide with those of the isotropic class of classical linear elasticity.
 The next six universality PDEs coincide with those of class $\mathbb{SO}(3)$.
-What remains are three additional universality PDEs that the displacement field must satisfy; these universality PDEs read
+What remains are three additional universality PDEs that the displacement field must satisfy; these universality PDEs are written as

 and